Winter climbing: Introductory to intermediate

 - Green and Comb Gullies Ben Nevis (III/IV)

-Anything else you fancy trying?
+let us know if there is anything else you fancy trying?

 Winter Kit List